Schools Printed Music Licence (SPML)

 Under the SPML teachers and other school staff can:

-● Make photocopies and scans of printed music (including print music acquired legitimately from digital sources);
+● Make photocopies and scans of printed music (including pdf’s of music acquired from a legitimate digital source/website);

 ● Use score-writing software programs to arrange printed music;